widged/gb-elm-language/en/type/04-tuple.md

 Destructuring can be useful to declare constants within the elm program `(width, height) = (200, 100)`

-Exact values of comparables can be used to match when destructuring.
+Exact values of comparables can be used to match in a case of statement.

 ```elm
 > isLastNameDoe tuple = \